-7. Information on the integrity and objectivity of the Office of the Auditor General and audit staff, and the nature and scope of the audit, were outlined in the Engagement Letter presented to the Superintendent of Health Insurance dated 13 September 2023, and follow the requirements of the ISAs.
+7. Information on the integrity and objectivity of the Office of the Auditor General and audit staff, and the nature and scope of the audit, was outlined in the Engagement Letter presented to the Chief Officer and follows the requirements of the ISAs.
 We are not aware of any impairment to our independence as auditors.

-AUDIT REPORT, ADJUSTMENTS AND MANAGEMENT REPRESENTATIONS
+AUDIT REPORT, ADJUSTMENTS AND MANAGEMENT REPRESENTATION